 Why special leave was refused

 The trial judge in the Queensland Supreme Court held that the legislative backing of the State authority for the EPO issued to Linc Energy liquidators overrode their disclaimer power under the Corporations Act 2001 (Cth) (Corporations Act).
 The Linc Energy EPO was expressed on its face to be issued to ensure compliance with the “general environmental duty”.
-The trial judge noted, without deciding, that there was an issue as to whether the general environmental duty under the EPA could be used as the basis for issuing an EPO directed to someone who was no longer carrying out an activity. carry out an activity that causes, or is likely to cause, environmental harm, unless the person takes all reasonable and practicable measures to prevent or minimise the harm”.a person not to “
+The trial judge noted, without deciding, that there was an issue as to whether the general environmental duty under the EPA could be used as the basis for issuing an EPO directed to someone who was no longer carrying out an activity.
+The general environmental duty requires a person not to “carry out an activity that causes, or is likely to cause, environmental harm, unless the person takes all reasonable and practicable measures to prevent or minimise the harm”.

 The High Court considered that the EPO, relying on the general environmental duty, was itself unlikely to have continued operation once the mining tenement and the land had been disclaimed.
 At that point the liquidators could not cause Linc Energy to carry out any activity associated with its coal gasification business at the site to which the EPO was directed.
 The High Court was therefore not prepared to hear and decide arguments about the interaction between the State environmental legislation and the liquidators’ powers.